A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Introduction

 \section{Introduction}

-Fault-tolerant quantum computation (FTQC) holds the promise of solving extremely difficult problems with efficient time and space complexity \cite {shor1994algorithms, gidney2021factor}.
-However, this efficiency is at the cost of resource-intensive classical procedures that are required for protecting the logical quantum state of the quantum processor against noise~\cite {Preskill:1998}.
-This includes, (a) thermal processes to physically protect the quantum state by cooling and isolating the quantum processor, and (b) computational processes for executing quantum control protocols and performing quantum error correction.
-The former is the reason many quantum technologies use cryogenic temperatures.
-But, the latter requires classical computers that have historically been designed and manufactured to operate at room temperature and their high heat dissipations hinders their use inside cryostats.
-With microsecond-long error correction cycles, FTQC with the anticipated needed millions of physical qubits (or more) will produce at least hundreds of gigabytes of syndrome data per second which have to be transferred from the cold measurement environment to the room temperature electronics and this process is expected to last at least for hours, if not days, for each run of a useful quantum algorithm \cite{gidney2021factor}.
-Transferring and processing this amount of data is a nontrivial task even for powerful classical computing centres, but the challenge is exacerbated by additional requirements for FTQC: (i) quantum measurements produce weak signals that have to amplified in multiple rounds in order for them to be transferred to room temperature electronics, and (ii) FTQC implementation of non-Clifford gates require active error correction and therefore this large amount of data has to be processes in real-time and the resulting recovery operations have to be applied at a time scale comparable to the coherence time of the quantum sytem \cite{roffe2019quantum, battistel2023real}.
+\Ac{FTQC} holds the promise of solving extremely difficult problems with efficient time and space complexity~\cite {Shor_1994, Gidney_2021}.
+However, this efficiency is at the cost of resource-intensive classical procedures that are required for protecting the logical quantum state of the quantum processor against noise~\cite {Preskill_1998}.
+This includes, \emph{(a)} physically protecting the quantum state by cooling and isolating the quantum processor, and \emph{(b)} performing quantum control and quantum error correction protocols.
+The former is the reason many quantum technologies operate at cryogenic temperatures.
+But, the latter requires classical computing circuits that have historically been designed and manufactured to operate at room temperature and their high heat dissipations hinders their use inside cryostats.

-Classical processors that can operate at the unfriendly cryogenic environments can overcome the above challenges.
-This requires rethinking classical computing technologies (e.g., CPUs, GPUs, and FPGAs) and building processors that can operate at extremely low power consumptions, in order to avoid heat dissipation from the classical processes of FTQC as the cooling power of cryostats is often limited to a few milliwatts.
-As a result, several research groups in quantum information processing are engaged in developing cryogenic quantum controllers using integerated CMOS \cite{charbon2016cryo, xue2021cmos, underwood2023using}, single flux quantum (SFQ) \cite{mcdermott2018quantum, razmkhah2022superconductor, yohannes2023high}, and even resistive memory technologies \cite{czischek2021miniaturizing}.
-In contrast, cryogenic decoders have not been as well studied.
-References \cite{holmes2020nisq+, ueno2021qecool, ueno2022qulatis} propose SFQ-based architectures for decoding using various heuristic approximations to graph matching algorithms, whilte \cite{ueno2022neo} proposes a binarized SFQ-based neural decoders.

-The main challenge in building cryogenic scalable fault-tolerant decoders is its need for high-density cryogenic memory blocks.
-There are at least two types of memory blocks required for the decoder. \begin{enumerate}[label=(\alph*)]

-\item The `program' data: Even the simplest decoding heuristics are quite complicated computations for edge computation at extreme cryogenic conditions.
-Therefore they must rely on various look-up tables (e.g., for edge and vertex weights in graph-based decoders \cite{delfosse2021almost, wu2022interpretation, chamberland2020triangular}).